Slim Williams

-Slim Williams was a strong proponent of the Alaska Highway before WWII.
+Slim Williams was a strong proponent of the Alaska Highway before World War II.
 However, officials decided that there was no need for a highway at that time.
 When they finally did build the highway in 1942, it went along a route east of the trail Slim had blazed in 1932/33.
 The decision-makers believed their chosen route would present greater opportunities for economic growth.

 Later in life, Slim enjoyed success as a popular lecturer.
 He traveled around the country, entertaining his audiences with his stories about overcoming the challenges of the vast, frozen wilderness of the north.

 Slim and Gladys lived in Old Town in Chicago on North Park Avenue.
-He died at Ravenswood Hospital at age 93 and was buried in Mitchell Indiana, per his featured obituary in the Chicago Tribune.
+He died at Ravenswood Hospital at age 93 and was buried in Mitchell, Indiana, per his featured obituary in the Chicago Tribune.